President

 Region 1 – Regional Director

-Renee has been an RN for over 25 years, working in a variety of settings.
-She served in the US Army Reserve from 2009-2015.
-Renee serves as a liaison between the Board of Directors and members in the following states: Connecticut, Vermont, New Hampshire, Maine, Massachusetts and Rhode Island.
+For NACN-USA, this position serves as a liaison between the Board of Directors and members in the following states: Connecticut, Vermont, New Hampshire, Maine, Massachusetts and Rhode Island.

 Region 2 – Regional Director

-Brian serves as a liaison between the Board of Directors and members in the following states: New York, New Jersey, Pennsylvania, Delaware, Maryland, Washington, D.C. (including liaison with the Archdiocese of the Military Services (AMS) office in D.C.).
+For NACN-USA, the regional director serves as a liaison between the Board of Directors and members in the following states: New York, New Jersey, Pennsylvania, Delaware, Maryland, Washington, D.C. (including liaison with the Archdiocese of the Military Services (AMS) office in D.C.).

 Region 3 – Regional Director